Pointer: Dog Breed Profile and Information

 Pointers maintained their role when gun use was introduced, as they were also used to retrieve the birds.

-The shape of a pointer is quickly recognizable, as both its head and pointed tail help hunters know the direction of their game.
+The shape of a pointer is quickly recognizable, as its head and pointed tail help hunters know the direction of their game.

 Even though they have always been focused and alert in the field, pointers are also playful, mischievous, and loving companions, making them adorable pets.

-Presently, pointers consistently win some of the world’s most prestigious competitions for pointing dogs.
+Pointers consistently win some of the world’s most prestigious competitions for pointing dogs.

 Credit can be given to the breeds’ heritage, love of attention, and competitive nature.